-The C-111 South Dade Project is part of the C&SF Project authorized by Section 203 of the Flood Control Act of 1948, Public Law 80-858, as modified by Section 203 of the Flood Control Act of 1968, Public Law 90-483.
-The C-111 South Dade Integrated GRR and EIS were published in May 1994 (USACE 1994).
+The C-111 South Dade Project was constructed as part of the ENP-South Dade Conveyance System (SDCS) Project, authorized by the Flood Control Act (FCA) of 1968 (PL 90-483).
+This Act authorized modifications to the existing C&SF Project as previously authorized by the FCAs of 1948 (PL 80-858), 1954 (PL 83-566) and 1962 (PL 87-874), including enlarging existing canals and construction of new structures and pump stations.
+Further modifications to the C-111 Project were authorized as an addition to the C&SF project in the Water Resources Development Act (WRDA) of 1996 (PL 104-303).
+The C-111 South Dade Integrated GRR and EIS was published in May 1994 (USACE 1994).
 This report described a plan to construct five pump stations and a levee-bounded retention/detention area to be built west of the L-31N Canal, between the 8.5 SMA and the Frog Pond Area (south of S-332D), to control seepage out of ENP and reduce damaging freshwater discharges to Manatee Bay/Barnes Sound while maintaining flood protection to agricultural lands east of C-111 Canal (Figure 1-1).
 The 1994 GRR plan also proposed a spreader canal, plugs in the C-109 and C-110 Canals, and degradation of the spoil mound south of the C-111 Canal to provide overland flow into the ENP Eastern Panhandle towards northeast Florida Bay.
 The existing configuration of these structural features are described in detail in the 2006 Interim Operational Plan (IOP) for Protection of the Cape Sable Seaside Sparrow (CSSS) Final Supplemental EIS (USACE 2006) and the 2012 EA for the expansion of the C-111 South Dade NDA (USACE 2012b).

-Constructed features of the C-111 South Dade Project include the retention/detention area (also referred to as the Southern Detention Area, or SDA); the southern portion of the NDA (S-332B) NDA); and pump stations S-332B, S-332C and S-332D.
+Constructed features of the C-111 South Dade Project include the retention/detention area (also referred to as the Southern Detention Area, or SDA); the southern portion of the NDA (S-332B NDA); and pump stations S-332B, S-332C and S-332D.
 The remaining features of the C-111 South Dade Project currently planned to be constructed are: Contract 8, the NDA which will link the C-111 South Dade Project to the MWD Project 8.5 SMA detention area; and Contract 9, which includes but is not limited to additional plugging of the L-31W Canal, Richmond Drive renovations, and modification of the outlet weirs (S-360E and S-360W) for the 8.5 SMA detention area.
 The proposed C-111 NDA will be created by extending the existing L-315 north levee (NDA western perimeter levee) and realigning and extending the L-316 levee (NDA eastern perimeter levee), with both levees connected to the 8.5 SMA detention area perimeter levees.
 L-318 (an earthen flowway berm) would also be constructed within the interior of both the NDA and SDA, with the intention of creating a narrow interior flow-way to maintain the hydraulic ridge during periods of limited water availability.
-Following completion of the C-111 South Dade NDA and modification of the outlet weirs for the 8.5 SMA detention area, the 8.5 SMA detention area will discharge directly into the NDA; these features are currently scheduled for completion in Fiscal Year 2017, concurrent with the planned duration of the Increment 1 field
+Following completion of the C-111 South Dade NDA and modification of the outlet weirs for the 8.5 SMA detention area, the 8.5 SMA detention area will discharge directly into the NDA; these features are currently scheduled for completion in January 2017, concurrent with the planned duration of the Increment 1 field test.